How to Check What CPU You Have? (and Its Specs)

 With laptops, however, CPU can vary tremendously in terms of how much power they consume.

-Take for instance the following:
+Take, for instance, the following:

 CPUTDPPlatformCore/